Perspective | From fury to serenity: Inside the eyewall and eye of Hurricane Sally in Alabama

 I landed in New Orleans at 8 p.m., rented a car and zipped east toward Biloxi, Miss.
 Sally was already in range of the National Weather Service’s Mobile, Ala., weather radar, a messy eye periodically forming and withering.
 Forecasts at the time called for it to churn northwestward toward coastal Mississippi or adjacent Louisiana; its eventual strength was uncertain.

 Only a gentle breeze stirred Monday evening as I arrived at my hotel, the air thick with moisture but devoid of any rain.

 Tuesday morning revealed that little had changed overnight — Biloxi was on the razor-thin edge of Sally’s precipitation shield.
 A few specks of blue sky smirked in the west, while the eastern horizon appeared dark and foreboding, a midmorning dusk setting in.
 I drove east.

 Bands of light to moderate rain continued to pivot ashore throughout the day, with a storm surge beginning to splash ashore near the coast.
 I headed down to Gulf Shores, Ala., where I would ride out the storm.

 What started as puddles became small roadside lagoons Tuesday evening, with a foot or two of water gushing down main roadways in coastal Gulf Shores.
 Sheets of rain and gale-force winds swept through the streets.
-Stop signs fluttered nervously in the building winds.
+Stop signs fluttered in the building winds.

 By nightfall, the surge was becoming ominous — instead of just a submerged shoulder or a blocked lane of traffic, the best-case scenario meant driving through half a foot of water.
 The only other vehicles on the road were police cars, and I headed a mile or two inland as the 8 p.m. curfew neared.
 As I rounded the corner into my hotel’s parking lot, between four and 14 inches of water awaited me, and I parked my rental atop a raised concrete sidewalk.